ethanhuangcst/pen.ai/Docs/UI-Components/req-mac-ui.md

 ## User Story 2

-As a PenAI user, I want a consistent menubar interface so that I can easily access app functions
+As a Pen user, I want a consistent menubar interface so that I can easily access app functions

 ### Acceptance Criteria